The Intermediate-Mass Black Hole Reverberation Mapping Project: Stable Optical Continuum Lags of an IMBH in the Dwarf Galaxy NGC 4395 Over Years: Observations

 \section{Observations}

-NGC~4395 is among the nearest and lowest-luminosity known Seyfert~1 galaxies, at a distance of $\sim$4.3~Mpc \citep{Filippenko03}.
+NGC~4395 is located at a distance of 4.6~Mpc based on TRGB measurements \citep{Karachentsev13}.
 It hosts a well-established IMBH with an estimated mass of $M_{\rm BH} \sim 2\times10^{4}$--$4\times10^{5}\,M_\odot$ based on gas-dynamical and reverberation-mapping measurements \citep{Peterson05,Brok15,Woo19}.
 The SED-based bolometric luminosity is $1.52\times10^{41}$\,erg~s$^{-1}$, yielding an average Eddington ratio of $\sim$0.06 when adopting the mean black hole mass within the above range \citep{Kammoun19}.
 Previous observations have shown ubiquitous intra-night optical variability at $\sim$0.1~mag, making this source well suited for CRM.
-We previously obtained two nights of high-cadence monitoring and found different continuum lags between the two nights, see MJ22.
-Here we present additional observations to further investigate the continuum-lag behavior of this IMBH.
+We previously obtained two nights of high-cadence monitoring with LCOGT/FTN (MJ22), detecting correlated variability across the $griz$ bands and interband lags of $\sim$8--21 minutes relative to the $g$ band using the full light curves.
+When analyzed separately, the second night shows weaker cross-correlation amplitudes and systematically shorter lags than the first.
+In this work, we add one additional night of FTN observations and two new nights from Mephisto.
+We reanalyze all five nights using difference-imaging techniques to better isolate nuclear variability and assess the robustness of the lag measurements.